 Chemical Industry

-Used for fertilizers, pigments, paints and industrial chemicals.
+Used for fertilisers, pigments, paints and industrial chemicals.

 Jewellery Industry